 WyoTech has a competency-based approach to training.
 This curriculum method is designed to accomplish the goal of imparting specific knowledge and skills to each student.
-Technical instructors are real industry specialists delivering high-quality and up-to-date training.
-Additionally, curriculum writers prepare hundreds of sophisticated drawings, illustrations, and charts to enhance the training materials.
-Simulators, cutaways, mock-ups, and demonstration devices provide support to instructor presentations.
+Technical instructors hold certification in their areas of expertise, ASE and/or I-CAR, and are real industry specialists delivering high-quality and up-to-date training.